 Anthony James at Unit London

-Anthony James’ work takes up the concepts of the universal and transcendental in order to demonstrate the impossibility of their representation.
+Anthony James’ work takes on the concepts of the universal and transcendental in order to demonstrate the impossibility of their representation.

 James’ spectra of coloured neon circles reference the ancient concept of the universe as a set of concentric planetary orbits.
 Like his icosahedrons, the neon wall sculptures seek to represent the ancient, metaphysical ideals of unity and order.
 Whilst James’ works illustrate ideals, the artworks themselves are not universal, they are authentic and existent.